Anyone submitting a self-assessment tax return for the first time will need to register by 5...

 Individual training needs analysis will reveal what is required

-- Which directors understand the general duties and liabilities of a director?
+- Which directors understand the general duties and liabilities of being a director?

 - Which directors carry out their role to the required standard?